About Art Dealer Bob Scholte

 Introduction & First Steps in Collecting

 Not every discovery begins with a treasure map.
-My journey in the art trade started without a wheelbarrow or capital but was driven by an inner calling and a fascination with stories - of both people and objects.
-At the age of fourteen, I bought my first painting at an antique market in my hometown Haarlem.
-From that first purchase, the flow began: two became four, four became eight, and with every step, my eye grew sharper.
-In this field, every detail counts.
-Mistakes are costly.
+My journey in the art world began without any capital or shortcuts, yet fueled by a fascination with stories, both of people and of objects.
+At the age of fourteen, I purchased my first painting at an antiques market on the Dreef in Haarlem.
+That first acquisition set the process in motion.
+As you might know, paintings have a way of multiplying themselves.
+With each step, my eye grew sharper.
+In this profession, every detail matters, and mistakes are costly.

 Academic research & skillful sleuthing

-With degrees in History (BA, Leiden) and Art History (BA, Leiden & MA, Amsterdam), I did not follow the traditional path toward museums or academia.
-Instead, I chose the art trade - a place where curiosity, research, and intuition come together.
+With degrees in History (BA, Leiden) and Art History (BA, Leiden & MA, Amsterdam), I chose the art trade, a field where curiosity, research, and intuition come together.

-At the Dutch National Police, Art & Antiques Crime Squad, I discovered the dark side of the art market.
+At the Dutch National Police, Art & Antiques Crime Squad, I came face to face with the dark side of the art market.

 A Dealer’s Eye and Methodology

-Every discovered “sleeper” feels like a victory - a game of patience, dedication, and instinct.
+Every discovered “sleeper” feels like a victory.
+It's a game of patience, dedication, and instinct.
 My work is not just about buying or selling, but about recognizing what others overlook and acting at the right moment.

-In 2020, I found Femme assise (1929) by French Cubist André Lhote on the Dutch market - a painting later included in the official catalogue raisonné of the artist.
-This discovery attracted national attention and marked my breakthrough.
+In 2020, I found Femme assise (1929) by French Cubist André Lhote on the Dutch market; a painting later included in the official catalogue raisonné of the artist.
+This discovery attracted national attention.
 Soon after came a work by a pupil of Jan van Goyen, which confirmed my mission: to rediscover forgotten art and restore its true value.

-Collaborations with the National Crime Squad and Art Consultancy
+Collaborations with the National Crime Squad & Art Consultancy

 The art trade opened doors to unique collaborations, including my involvement with the National Crime Squad’s Art & Antique Crime Unit.
 For a year, I gained rare insight into the darker side of the art world: forgeries, theft, fraud, and lost heritage.
 The lessons I learned there remain the foundation of my work: a trained eye, thorough research, and the courage to trust one’s intuition.